 - Bearding: Bearding is identified as hair-like lines that appear during the cutting process.
 These lines usually begin around the girdle and work their way to the surface of the stone.

 - Cavity: Just like in your teeth, a cavity inclusion is a deep, large opening in the diamond’s surface.
-Cavities often occur during the polishing process and they tend to trap dirt and oil.
+Cavities are large inclusions that often occur during the polishing process and they tend to trap dirt and oil.

 - Chip: Smaller than a cavity, a chip is a small, shallow opening on the surface of the diamond.
 Chips are typically found near the culet, girdle or facet junctions and are most commonly caused by general wear and tear.